 5. Enlist a professional service

 Sometimes it’s necessary to use a professional service to improve your reputation and expand your online presence.
 Business News Daily has compiled a list of online management services to help you manage your online identity.
-The quality of services were based on cost, transparency, customer service and the types of services offered.
+The quality of services is based on cost, transparency, customer service, and the types of services offered.